 Complete your name and email address and your FREE E-book would be delivered to your inbox.

 With this video, the group process is “demystified,” as you are able to observe Dr. Haley facilitating Peer Process Social Skills Groups.
 See firsthand, from the developer of the technique, exactly how the groups are conducted.
 Just click on the play icon to start it.
 You can advance to different parts of the video and return to this page to watch again and again.

 Developed for Clinical and Academic Settings

 Social skills are the most important skills in life, yet very few professionals are familiar with the strategies necessary to teach these essential life skills.
-In Peer Process Social Skills Groups, you will learn how to:
+At The Social Skills Center of Woodbridge, social interaction training and communication skills improvement are our lifeblood.
+In our book, Peer Process Social Skills Groups, you will learn how to:

 * Evaluate a patient’s social strengths and areas of needed growth